-- The ending of the second section of the game requires your team to slice automated defenses in order to hold off a Separatist frigate.
+- The ending of the second section of the game requires your team to slice into and activate automated defenses in order to hold off a Separatist battleship.
 Constant attacks from battle droids make this difficult, and if you don't slice all four consoles in time the ship is destroyed—a fact that the ship's computer reminds you of by constantly chiming in with how much shield and hull strength remains (although the last 25% of the countdown takes much longer than the rest).

 - 24-Hour Armor: Played straight, though justified since Delta Squad is only seen while they are en route to, or executing their mission.
 Also poked fun of by Scorch in one of the level loading screens:"You know, I gotta thank whoever designed this Katarn-class armor for us.
 It's great stuff.
 But obviously, they never thought we'd need to sit down.
 Ouch."

 - Unexpected Gameplay Change: After spending most of Geonosis playing a squad-focused tactical shooter, the start of the Prosecutor level splits the squad up and forces the Boss to explore a Ghost Ship by himself.
 After spending a few minutes as a horror game, the appearance of Trandoshans combined with the scarcity of DC-17 ammo forces the player to manoeuvre and shotgun their way through levels in a manner somewhat reminiscent of old-school shooters, which lasts until about halfway through the Prosecutor.